SouthGreenPlatform/trainings/_pages/annotation/Eugene/exercice_eugene_appliance.md

 ## Goal of the exercice

+Annotate the genes of the whole Arabidopsis genome from the following dataset with Eugene-EP appliance / VM from IFB cloud

 ## Prerequisites

 - You need an account on the IFB could.
 If you don't have any please refer to the following documentation: